-RISE Summer Program is a collaborative six-week summer program created by community partners in Gainesville and Hall County, Ga. that reduces summer learning loss among low-income children through innovative and interactive programming, emphasis on health, nutrition and cultural awareness.
-Pre and post-testing for participants demonstrate significant improvement – often in the 90th percentile – in math and reading.
+RISE Summer Program is a collaborative four-week summer program created that reduces summer learning loss among low-income children through innovative and interactive programming, emphasis on health, nutrition and cultural awareness.

 The ultimate goal is for RISE students to return to school in the fall specifically prepared for their grade level learning, with a richer knowledge of healthy choices for life.
 Through RISE, the achievement gap is lessened among low-income and at-risk students, contributing to a stronger and more involved community.